 While studying Ben provided pro bono bail representation for immigration detainees, and volunteered with the National Centre for Domestic Violence.

 Before coming to legal practice, Ben worked in the NGO sector for several years.
-He led a programme of work that sought to enforce and develop the legal obligations on UK-based mining companies to account for their impacts on people overseas and the environment, alongside campaign work publicising those impacts.
+He led a programme of work that aimed to enforce and develop the legal obligations on UK-based extraction companies to account for their impacts on people overseas and the environment, alongside campaign work publicising those impacts.